-On the spring equinox, does the Sun rise due east and set due west?
+On this March equinox, does the Sun rise due east and set due west?
 Are day and night of equal duration?
 Some of these answers are quite contrary to common wisdom.
-Bob Berman brings the fun facts to celebrate the first day of spring.
+Bob Berman brings the fun facts to celebrate the first day of spring!

 Why Does the Spring Equinox Fall on Different Dates?

 If you thought that the Spring Equinox only ever occurred on March 21, you may be dating yourself.

 Spring arrived on the 21st of March during most of the 20th century, but the event slides earlier and earlier during the 400-year Gregorian calendar cycle.
 The final March 21 equinox was in 2007—even if we use Greenwich Time, as many almanacs do.